JieyuWu/ToyotaMod/General-Terms.md

 # openpilot terms
 Term | Abbreviation | Definition
 --- | --- | ---
+big model | | Current neural network consumes a 512x256 crop of the 1164x874 full frame. big model refers to a 1024x512 crop, 4x the current size.
 End to end | E2E | End to end means the model reacts like a human would.
 It assesses the whole picture and acts accordingly.
 Unlike other approaches where things must be labeled by hand, end to end learns all the nuances of driving.
 A model is basically trained on what human drivers would do in a certain situation and attempts to reproduce that behavior. longitudinal | long | Refers to gas and brake control lateral | lat | Refers to steering control